Shikhar Dhawan

 Shikhar Dhawan (born 5 December 1985) is an Indian former cricketer who played as an opening batter.
 He was a regular member of the Indian team in limited-overs formats for over a decade and represented Delhi in domestic cricket.
-He was named the Player of the Tournament in the 2013 ICC Champions Trophy and was leading run-scorer at the 2015 World Cup.
+He was leading run scorer and also named as the Player of the Tournament in the 2013 ICC Champions Trophy and even he was leading run-scorer by an Indian at the 2015 World Cup.
 Across ICC World Cups and Champions Trophies, he averaged 65.15, the highest among players with over 1000 runs.

 Dhawan made his One Day International (ODI) debut against Australia in October 2010 at Visakhapatnam.
 His Test debut came against the same opposition in March 2013 at Mohali, where he scored the fastest century by any batsman on Test debut (85 balls) and ended his innings with 187 runs from 174 balls.
 This is also the highest score by an Indian on a Test debut.

 In August 2013, Dhawan scored 248 off 150 balls for India A against South Africa A in a List A match, which was then the second-highest individual score in the format.
 He later became the first Indian to score a century in his 100th ODI, during a match against South Africa in Johannesburg.
 On 14 June 2018, he scored a century before lunch on the opening day of a Test against Afghanistan.
 Dhawan also went through phases of inconsistent form, both in domestic and international cricket.
 On 24 August 2024, Dhawan announced his retirement from all forms of cricket.

 Early life

-Dhawan was born on 5 December 1985 in Delhi, India to Sunaina and Mahendra Pal Dhawan into a Punjabi family.
+Dhawan was born on 5 December 1985 in Delhi, India to Sunaina and Mahendra Pal Dhawan.
 He completed his schooling at St. Mark's Senior Secondary Public School in Meera Bagh, Delhi.
 Since the age of 12, he trained at Sonnet Club under the guidance of coach Tarak Sinha, who has trained 12 international cricketers.
 Dhawan was a wicket-keeper when he first joined the club.
 Despite being a right hander who writes right handed, Dhawan learnt to bat left handed.